roadsideseb/virtual-less/README.rst

 License
 -------

-Oscar is released under the permissive `New BSD license`_.
+This package is released under the permissive `New BSD license`_.

 .. _`New BSD license`: https://github.com/elbaschid/virtual-less/blob/master/LICENSE